-- An average of 90 or above with no more than (4) absences on the semester block schedule or eight (8) absences on the 7-period day or split period during the year in the class. - An average of 80-89 with no more than three (3) absences on the semester block schedule or six (6) absences on the 7-period day or split period during the year in the class. - An average of 70-79 with no more than two (2) absences on the semester 8 block schedule or four (4) absences on the seven period day or split period during the year in the class. - An average of 60-69 with no more than one (1) absence on the semester block schedule or two (2) absences on the seven period day or split period during the year in the class. - Student eligibility for exemption will be determined by the teacher in each class on the basis of the yearly average and the number of absences from the class during the year. - Absences due to participation in official school sponsored activities are not to be included in the number of absences counted for exemption purposes. - Any student suspended (out-of-school suspension or expulsion) for any reason will not be eligible for an exemption in any class except the policy may be waived for 11th & 12th grade students who meet incentive guidelines on the ACT/WorkKeys.
-(See Incentive Guideline.) - Students who qualify for an exemption in a class may at their own choosing take that examination.
+- An average of 90 or above with no more than 4 absences, for a semester-long course, or 8 absences, for a year-long course, during the school year. - An average of 80-89 with no more than 3 absences, for a semester-long course, or 6 absences, for a year-long course, during the school year. - An average of 70-79 with no more than 2 absences for a semester-long course, or 4 absences, for a year-long course, during the school year. - An average of 60-69 with no more than 1 absence for a semester-long course, or 2 absences, for a year-long course, during the school year. - Student eligibility for exemption will be determined by the teacher in each class on the basis of the yearly average & the number of absences from the class during the year. - Absences due to participation in official school sponsored activities are not to be included in the number of absences counted for exemption purposes. - Any student suspended (out-of-school suspension or expulsion) for any reason will not be eligible for an exemption in any class, except the policy may be waived by the Exemptions Incentive Guidelines for 11th & 12th Grade students. - Exemption Incentive Guidelines

+- 11th Grade May exempt all classes in which they have a passing grade with a composite score of 21 on the ACT w/writing & not exceeded 10 total all day absences. - 12th Graders May exempt all classes in which they have a passing grade by scoring "Benchmarks" on the ACT Workkeys & not exceeded 10 total all day absences. - Students who qualify for an exemption in a class may at their own choosing take that examination.
 However, if they choose to do so, the examination score will count toward the student's yearly average. - Students who miss more than 1/2 of a class period for any reason, other than official school participation absences, will be counted absent from the class for exemption purposes.
 The teacher of the class will make this determination.